 Next, always aim to add about a 1/4 inch on either side of the beginning and end point of the metal zipper measurement when cutting fabric.
 Below, I used 6 1/2 inches as my width at the very top of my suitcase fabric.
 This ensures that the sewn zipper will look neatly tucked in when the project is finished.

 How to Sew an Exposed Zipper Tip 2: Zipper Foot

 When sewing exposed zippers, always use a zipper foot as pictured above.
 Make sure to position the foot to glide past the zipper, and not directly on the zipper teeth.
-Depending on which side of the zipper you are sewing fabric to, the zipper foot can be clipped in two different spots.
+Depending on which side of the zipper you are sewing fabric too, the zipper foot can be clipped in two different spots.
 I have a Janome for this tutorial, so individual sewing machines may vary.

 Sewing over the zipper teeth could break a needle, so definitely sew about 1/4 inch to either side of the teeth when sewing an exposed zipper.
 For a first project or even generally, I recommend plastic zipper teeth over metal ones.

-Sewing an exposed zipper to a garment may require the use of interfacing to stabilize fabric, especially if the outer layer is on the thin side.
+Sewing an exposed zipper to a garment may require the use of interfacing to stabilize the fabric, especially if the outer layer is on the thin side.
 I used a layer of canvas as my interfacing for this project, so here my canvas/interfacing later is directly under the taxi print fabric.

-Okay, let’s tackle our zipper!
+Okay, let’s tackle our exposed zipper!

-(Here are the things that my daughter wanted to fit inside her doll’s suitcase, so again, I ended up using a 6 inch zipper.)
+(Here are the things that my daughter wanted to fit inside her doll’s suitcase, so again, I ended up using a 6-inch zipper.)

 How to Sew an Exposed Zipper Step 1